lee-yunseok/jekyll-personal-website/README.md

 bio: Your short bio.
 org: Your GitHub organization.
 Leave it blank if you don't have your own organization.
 location: Your location.
-hireable: Set "True" or "false".
+hireable: Set "true" or "false".
 ```

 #### Default Metadata tags